openshift-pipelines/operator/README.md

 - [ ] Create `v1beta1.OpenShiftPipelineConfig` to *replace* `TektonConfig`
 - [ ] openshift-ci for tests
 - [ ] Remove openshift specifics from upstream

+TODO: Rewrite to make it seen as a non-poc